markusmoenig/Eldiron/docs/docs/characters_items/player_input.md

 - **ui.\***: user-interface commands such as `ui.inventory` for future action bars and panels

 Keyboard input is configured in character data via [Input Mapping](input_mapping).
 UI buttons on screens can also trigger the same actions and intents.

-Legacy `action = "forward"` and `intent = "attack"` button fields are migrated to `command = "control.forward"` and `command = "intent.attack"` when projects are loaded.
+Button fields such as `action = "forward"` and `intent = "attack"` are read as `command = "control.forward"` and `command = "intent.attack"` when projects are loaded.
+Use `intent = ""` or `command = "intent."` for a Walk button which clears active targeting commands.

 Rules commands are also rules-aware on the UI side.
 A button assigned to `rules.minor_heal` can show the action name, description, costs, reagent requirements, and cooldown state from the active ruleset.
 If that command is cooling down, the button is dimmed and receives a cooldown overlay.